 Tell them to report any leaking taps or pipes immediately.
 Explain how this can turn into damp or mould and the damage this could do to their home.

-Explain your expectations regarding the garden’s upkeep and provide your tenant with tips on how to fulfil them.
+Explain your expectations regarding the garden’s upkeep and give your resident tips on how to fulfil them.
 Tell them where to find gardening tools and explain how to cut the grass, trim hedges and any other information they might need.

-Make sure your tenants understand how to use any locks and alarms that you have installed.
+Make sure your tenants understand how to use any locks, alarms or other security systems that you have installed.
 Provide them with some basic tips on how to avoid becoming a victim of crime.

 It’s also worth reminding them that it is up to them to buy contents insurance to protect their possessions.